 There are mainly two types of rotors used in construction of alternator:

 - Cylindrical rotor type.

 Salient Pole Type

-The damper windings are basically copper bars short circuited at both ends are placed in the holes made in the pole axises.
-When the alternator is driven at a steady speed, the relative velocity of the damping winding with respect to main field will be zero.
+The damper windings are basically copper bars short-circuited at both ends are placed in the holes made in the pole axis.
+When the alternator is driven at a steady speed, the relative velocity of the damping winding with respect to the main field will be zero.
 But as soon as it departs from the synchronous speed there will be relative motion between the damper winding and the main field which is always rotating at synchronous speed.
-This relative difference will induce electric current in them which will exert a torque on the field poles in such a way as to bring the alternator back to synchronous speed operation.
+This relative difference will induce the current in them which will exert a torque on the field poles in such a way as to bring the alternator back to synchronous speed operation.